What is Google Scholar?

 What should I do if I’m asked to pay for the full text?

 DO NOT PAY FOR ARTICLES!
 Look for the Find it @ Willamette If it turns out that we do not have the article available, you can still request it at no cost by using Interlibrary Loan.
 Google Scholar often links to commercial publisher websites which ask you to pay for access.
 Through our library, you don't need to pay for anything we get through interlibrary loan.

 Can I trust the resources listed in Google Scholar?

 Not necessarily.
 You will still need to evaluate what you find because Google Scholar includes material that may not be appropriate for your research.
 Some of these items include pre-edited articles and reports, as well as theses that may not be deemed as scholarly as other resources.
 You may also find errors in citation information.

 Remember, not all scholarly journals are indexed in Google.
 Many important journals are not included, so you should not base all of your research on what you find in Google scholar.
 You may be missing some very important information.

 What does “cited by” mean?

-After you conduct a search in Google Scholar, you will see some references that include a link which reads Cited by 1410 (or some other number).
-When you see a link like this, it means that Google Scholar can tell you what sources have used information from this resource.
+After you conduct a search in Google Scholar, you will see some references that include a Cited By link.
+Google Scholar can tell you what sources have used information from this resource.